 | Tools | 18 MCP tool registrations |

 Prometheus metrics access via MCP.
 Includes CLI functionality, OAuth 2.1 setup, and server context configuration.
-For teams using Prometheus for time-series metrics, this complements the Zabbix server — Zabbix for infrastructure monitoring, Prometheus for application metrics.
+For Prometheus-native teams who don’t route through Grafana, this remains an option.

 Homelab & Unified Management